HTTP3D/WTW-3D-Internet-Plugin/README.md

 To install:

-Copy to the /content/plugins/ folder then activate by logging into the Admin of your website Admin Menu -> Plugins -> All Plugins
+Copy to the /content/plugins/ folder then activate by logging into the Admin of your website.

+Admin Menu -> Plugins -> All Plugins
 And Click "Deactivate" to change it to "Activate".